rajannpatel/landscape-docs/en/landscape-install-quickstart.md

  * single process per application
  * no HA
  * no horizontal scaling
+ * not recommended when using more than 500 clients

 To install Landscape 18.03 using quickstart on Ubuntu 16.04 LTS ("xenial"), follow these simple steps:
 ```